cockroachdb/docs/cockroachcloud/serverless-cluster-management.md

 ## Add or remove regions from a cluster

-You can add or remove up to nine regions at a time through the Console.
-Note that you cannot have a two-region cluster, and it will take about 30 minutes to add or remove each region.
-See [Planning your cluster](plan-your-cluster.html) for cluster requirements and recommendations before proceeding. -->
+You can add or remove up to six regions at a time through the Console.

+{{site.data.alerts.callout_info}}
+You can only add regions to clusters created after May 16, 2023.
+{{site.data.alerts.end}}

 ## Add a region to your cluster